pytorch/pytorch.github.io/_mobile/ios.md

 In the build settings, search for **other linker flags**.
 Add a custom linker flag below

 ```
--force_load $(PROJECT_DIR)/${path-to-libtorch.a}
+-all_load
 ```
  Finally, disable bitcode for your target by selecting the Build Settings, searching for **Enable Bitcode**, and set the value to **No**.

 ### API Docs

 Currently, the iOS framework uses the Pytorch C++ front-end APIs directly.
 The C++ document can be found [here](https://pytorch.org/cppdocs/).
 To learn more about it, we recommend exploring the [C++ front-end tutorials](https://pytorch.org/tutorials/advanced/cpp_frontend.html) on PyTorch webpage.
-In the meantime, we're working on providing the Swift/Objective-C API wrappers to PyTorch.

 ### Custom Build